-The Windfall and Urban-Barry project is located in the Nord-du-Québec administrative region (Region 10).
+The Windfall and Urban-Barry Project is located in the Nord-du-Québec administrative region (Region 10).
 The Eeyou Istchee James Bay ("EIJB") territory includes the municipalities of Chibougamau, Chapais, Lebel-sur-Quévillon and Matagami, and the nine Cree communities of Nord-du-Québec: Chisasibi, Eastmain, Waskaganish, Wemindji, Whapmagoostui, Mistissini, Nemaska, Oujé-Bougoumou and Waswanipi.
-With 6,862 inhabitants, Chibougamau has the largest population in the region.
-Other communities include Lebel-sur-Quévillon with a population of 2,015 (Statistics Canada, 2016) and Waswanipi, with a population of 1,759 (Statistics Canada, 2016).
+With 6,491 inhabitants, Chibougamau has the largest population in the region.
+Other communities include Lebel-sur-Quévillon with a population of 1,931, and Waswanipi with a population of 459 (Statistics Canada, 2021).

-The project is located on Category III land, that is, Crown land, part of the domain of the State, most of which is dominated by forestry activities.
+The Project is located on Category III land, that is, Crown land, part of the domain of the State, most of which is dominated by forestry activities.
 On this land, First Nations people have an exclusive right to harvest certain aquatic species and certain fur bearing animals.

 For the Windfall Project, with the exception of the tallyman's family camp trapline W25B and one non-Aboriginal seasonal hunting camp, the site is characterized by the absence of dwellings.
 The closest residential areas are in Lebel-sur-Quévillon, Chapais and the Cree community of Waswanipi.
-Furthermore, there are five outfitters in a 10-km radius of the project namely, Pourvoirie Lac Hébert, Pourvoirie Lac Lacroix, Pourvoirie St-Cyr Royal, Pourvoirie Lac Berthelot and Pourvoirie WeteNagami (Les Pourvoiries du Québec, 2014).
+Furthermore, there are no outfitters with exclusive rights and five outfitter camps with non-exclusive rights in a 10-km radius of the Project (MFFP, Carte des pourvoiries à droits exclusifs, 2016).

-Lebel-sur-Quévillon, just a little more than 115 km from the Windfall Project, is an urbanized area that groups together residential, public and commercial uses, a small hospital, services, industrial zones and public institutions.
+Lebel-sur-Quévillon, just a little more than 115 km from the Windfall Project, is an urbanized area that groups together residential, public and commercial uses, a health centre, services, industrial zones and public institutions.